DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 peer-reviewed journal or periodical.

-Three hours of continuing education is
+Three continuing education hours are

 granted for serving as a secondary author.